Sentinel-4: Sentinel 4 instrument

+Other instrument on the same satellite

 Infra-Red Sounder (IRS)

-The instrument is a Fourier Transform spectrometer.
+IRS is a different instrument from Sentinel 4 which happens to have been launched on the same satellite.
+It is a Fourier Transform spectrometer.
 Its task will be to detect Earth's atmospheric gas structure and relay data to the ground for use in more accurate and reliable weather forecasting.
 OHB System AG is responsible for the design, development, procurement, AIT and delivery of two Flight Models (FM) of the IRS instrument.
 The Instrument payload will be deployed to two MTG-S satellites, similarly to the S4-UVN instrument.

 The IRS is essentially a hyperspectral spectrometer designed to cover the entire Earth with the mission to provide sounding data in two bands, the Long Wave Infra Red (LWIR) 700 cm-1 – 1210 cm-1 and the Mid Wave Infra Red (MWIR) 1600 – 2175 cm-1 with spectral sampling of 0.625 cm-1.
 Profiles of the circulation and distribution of Earth's atmospheric water vapour and temperatures will be acquired and analysed on a layer by layer basis.
 This will allow further insight into the complex composition of the Earth's atmosphere as well as its dynamic.
 The spectral sampling will measure velocity components as part of the data sampling to determine these profiles at varying altitudes above the Earth's surface and with a high rate of spatial sampling and temporal resolution.

 The IRS instrument will be able to scan the full circle of the Earth within 1 hour with spatial sampling dimensions of 4 km x 4 km from the Geostationary Earth Orbit (GEO) of the host Meteosat Third Generation Sounder (MTG-S) satellite.
 The high sampling rate is achieved through the use of a high-resolution telescope and scan mirror assembly operating in the IR spectral range.
 Further design features of the instrument include the ability to execute observation scenarios on-board autonomously with pre-uploaded scenario information and autonomous calibration including black-body and deep-space views.
 Observation scenario planning will also allow continuous operation including sun-avoidance capability.

-The IRS Mass is 460 kg, it will consume 736.0W nominally and its detection assembly is cryo-cooled with 56K detector temperature.
+The IRS Mass is 460 kg, it will consume 736.0 W nominally and its detection assembly is cryo-cooled with 56K detector temperature.